palvarezc/cavendish-particle-tracks/README.md

 -->
 ----------------------------------

-A Napari plugin to perform a simple particle tracking analysis for the Cavendish laboratory's Undergraduate Part III Particle Tracks experiment.
+A Napari plugin to perform a simple particle tracking analysis for the Cavendish laboratory's Undergraduate Part II Particle Tracks experiment.

 ----------------------------------